Universal simplicial complexes inspired by toric topology: Bhargava's generalized factorial function

 For a $p$-ordering on $S$ and $k$ a positive integer, the number $\nu_k (S, p)$ is defined to be the highest power of $p$ dividing $(a_k-a_{k-1}) \cdots (a_k-a_1)(a_k-a_0)$.
 There are many distinct $p$-orderings on $S$, but the numbers $\nu_k (S, p)$ are independent of a choice of $p$-ordering.
 Therefore, $\nu_k (S, p)$ are invariant of the subset $S$, as it was proved by Bhargava in \cite{Bhar}.
 Using this observation, Bhargava defined the generalised factorial function for any subset $S$ as

 where the product is taken over all prime numbers.

 For more details about the generalised factorial function and its number-theoretical properties see the aforementioned Bhargawa's paper.
-In the same paper the author motivated by the classical combinatorial description of the standard factorial function formulated the following problem.
+Motivated by the classical combinatorial description of the standard factorial function, Bhargawa~\cite{Bhar} formulated the following problem.

 \begin{problem}[\cite{Bhar}, Question 27] For a subset of $S$, is there a natural combinatorial interpretation of the number ${k!}_S$. \end{problem}